yumetodo/grapheme-breaker-u10-0/README.md

   you may if, for instance, you want to change the Unicode version.

 * You can run the tests using `npm test`.
-They are written using `mocha`, and generated from `GraphemeBreakTest.txt` from the Unicode database, which is included in the repository for performance reasons while running them.
+They are written using `mocha`, and generated from `GraphemeBreakTest.txt` and `emoji-test.txt` from the Unicode database, which is included in the repository for performance reasons while running them.

 ## License